 In the following, we will compare this particular choice of method with the Finite Volume Method, which would be the next alternative and is in principle also well suited to tackle such problems.
-The Continuous Galerkin and Finite Difference Method do not lend themselves well for solving such equations and will thus be omitted from this benchmark.
-In particular, the CG method is known to be unstable for first order hyperbolic equations, as stability of the scheme can be shown to be dependent on mesh size \cite{ernTheoryPracticeFinite2004}.
+The Continuous Galerkin and Finite Difference Methods do not lend themselves well to solving such equations and will thus be omitted from this benchmark.
+In particular, the CG method is known to be unstable for first-order hyperbolic equations, as the stability of the scheme can be shown to be dependent on mesh size \cite{ernTheoryPracticeFinite2004}.

 One must add that in principle, the Finite Difference Method could be applied here, where however two different limitations apply.
 First, the only choice of stencil that would be stable for this equation is the forward difference (or upwind) approximation.
 This choice however is not covered by the proposed decision process, as it is formally equivalent to a Continuous Petrov Galerkin Method.
-In fact, one can show that this scheme corresponds to a simplified Streamline Upwind Petrov Galerkin (SUPG) method.
-As we have restricted ourselves for sake of decidability to Bubnov Galerkin methods, this stencil is not admissible here.
+One can show that this scheme corresponds to a simplified Streamline Upwind Petrov Galerkin (SUPG) method.
+As we have restricted ourselves for the sake of decidability to Bubnov Galerkin methods, this stencil is not admissible here.
 Secondly, using the Finite Difference Method here implies the strict use of a cartesian grid.

 We thus proceed to write the weak form for Eq. \ref{eq:vof-advection} by multiplying with a discrete test function $v_h$, integrating over the whole domain $\Omega$ and subsequently performing integration by parts.
 Find $\alpha_h \in V_h$ such that: